-Operating expenses from continuing operations (excluding non-cash items such as depreciation, amortization, and share-based payments) for the six-month period ended May 31, 2022 increased by \$1.0 million or 46% over the prior year period.
+Operating expenses from continuing operations (excluding non-cash items such as depreciation, amortization, and share-based payments) for the nine-month period ended August 31, 2022 increased by \$1.2 million or 32% over the prior year period.
+(Note: Operating expenses from continuing operations is a non-IFRS performance measure.
+Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details).
 The significant variances in operating expenses during 2022 compared to 2021 included:

-- Consulting fees increased by \$0.1 million relating to the expansion initiatives and capital markets engagement. - Professional fees increased by \$0.3 million due to increased legal, audit and TSX-related costs as the Company continues to increase scale of operations. - Salaries and wages increased by \$0.3 million due to salary increases for existing staff, increased salaried headcount, and directors' fees.
+- Administration and general expenses increased by \$0.3 million relating to the increased scale of operations for the Company. - · Consulting fees increased by \$0.2 million relating to the expansion initiatives and capital markets engagement. - Professional fees increased by \$0.3 million due to increased legal, audit and TSX-related costs as the Company continues to increase scale of operations. - Salaries and wages increased by \$0.3 million due to salary increases for existing staff and increased salaried headcount.

-Operating expenses from continuing operations (excluding non-cash items such as depreciation, amortization, and share-based payments) for the three-month period ended May 31, 2022 increased by \$0.7 million or 60% over the prior year period.
+Operating expenses from continuing operations (excluding non-cash items such as depreciation, amortization, and share-based payments) for the three-month period ended August 31, 2022 increased by \$0.1 million or 11% over the prior year period.
+(Note: Operating expenses from continuing operations is a non-IFRS performance measure.
+Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details).
 The significant variances in operating expenses during 2022 compared to 2021 included: